How to Use 72(t) Payments for Early IRA Withdrawals

 Online 72(t) Calculator

-- 72(t) Calculator by CalcXML: This calculator allows you to assign a growth rate in addition to the “reasonable” interest rate used in the calculation options.
-The growth rate is used to show you what your account balance will grow to (after applicable withdrawals) if it achieves that rate of return.
+- 72(t) Calculator by CalcXML: This calculator allows you to assign a growth rate in addition to the reasonable interest rate used in the calculation options.
+It uses the growth rate to show you what your account balance will grow to after applicable withdrawals if it achieves that rate of return.
 This calculator also provides a graph and schedule for each option and offers the ability to generate your own PDF report.

 - 72(t) Calculator by Bankrate: This calculator has slide bars that allow you to easily adjust the inputs, but its best feature is the text below the graph, which provides quite a bit of additional detailed information.

 You must use one of the methods described above to calculate the periodic payment amount of your 72(t) payments, and the IRS does not offer the option for you to choose your own payout amounts.

 If you decide that you need a different payment amount after using the calculator, you can do so by adjusting the amount of money in your IRA account.